-Apply online through the University of Arizona Graduate College, UA Online Campus: http://grad.arizona.edu/admissions/apply-now
+Apply online through the University of Arizona Graduate College: http://grad.arizona.edu/admissions/apply-now

 Tuition & Fees

-The cost for the certificate includes tuition and fees for a total of 15 credit units, at $1100/credit unit plus the university's flat AFAT fee assessed each semester.
+The cost for the certificate includes tuition and fees for a total of 15 credit units and varies by the campus the student selects.
 Students eligible for Qualified Tuition Reduction as a university employee, spouse or eligible dependent of a university employee may use this benefit to offset a majority of the cost.
 Certificate students are ineligible to receive most other forms of financial aid (including federal loans and graduate assistantship benefits).